-Following publication of PS2/21 'Solvency II: External audit of the public disclosure requirement',18 the following changes were made:
+Following publication of PS2/21 'Solvency II: The PRA's expectations for the work of external auditors on the matching adjustment', 20 the following changes were made:

 - Paragraphs 4.2A to 4.2G were added to clarify the current expectations for auditors in relation to the MA and increase transparency on the respective roles of auditors and the PRA. - Paragraphs 4.2J to 4.2L were added to set out several new expectations that relate to the communication by auditors on the subject of the MA. - The PRA has deleted a reference in paragraph 4.2 to a consultation that had been ongoing when the SS was published but has since closed.
 Several references have also been updated to the most up to date versions of auditing standards (paragraph 3.5, footnotes 4 and 5). - Footnote 1 has been added to provide additional clarity following the end of the UK's transition period for exiting the EU.
 The reference to EEA and non-EEA undertakings in paragraph 3.2 has also been updated for the same reason.
 Both of these changes are in line with the PRA's general approach to EU withdrawal. - It has been clarified that the terms 'insurers' and 'firms' have been used in this SS to refer to the same thing with one exception that is noted in footnote 2.